X

 As stated by John Scherberger, BS, CHESP, REH, principal at Healthcare Risk Mitigation in Spartanburg, South Carolina, this indifference reflects a lack of care toward building occupants and the staff working with these products on the regular.

-the dangers of quat binding in foodservice we see how the consequences have drawn most of the public attention, even when the issue ultimately affects people in all industries.
+When we focus on the dangers of quat binding in foodservice we see how the consequences have drawn most of the public attention, even when the issue ultimately affects people in all industries.

 According to Tara Millar, product manager at ITW Pro Brands in Olathe, Kansas, "Fifty percent of the foodservice industry uses cotton rental towels or bar towels."